ellipsephp/router-fastroute/README.md

 // Create a fastroute request handler using this factory.
 $handler = new FastRouteRequestHandler($factory);

-// Produce a response with the fastroute request handler.
+// When a route is matched the request is handled by this route request handler.
+// Otherwise NotFoundException or MethodNotAllowedException is thrown
 $response = $handler->handle($request);
 ```